pwall567/log-front-api/README.md

 This library provides a minimum set of interfaces which do not include the underlying functionality, allowing utility libraries to be created with no references to implementation classes.

+The original [`log-front`](https://github.com/pwall567/log-front) library has been modified to be an implementation of this API library; the library [`log-front-kotlin`](https://github.com/pwall567/log-front-kotlin) is a Kotlin implementation of the API.

 ## Quick Start

-All logging is performed through an instance of the `Logger` interface, and such instances are obtained from an implementation of the `LoggerInterface` interface.
+All logging is performed through an instance of the `Logger` interface, and such instances are obtained from an implementation of the `LoggerFactory` interface.
 A library class that requires to use logging should be provided with a `LoggerFactory`, either as a constructor parameter or by dependency injection, and it can then use this to create `Logger` instances to perform the logging operations.